socialites/rpi-srt-streamer/README.md

 This project turns a Raspberry Pi 5 into a **headless SRT streaming device** using a Camlink HDMI capture card and Tailscale to route the stream to your PC.
 This is very similar to what the LiveU Solo does, but with a Raspberry Pi and a Camlink.

+## Great For:

+- Mobile Streaming setup
+- Multi-camera setup at home (i.e., kitchen stream, bedroom stream, office stream, etc.)
+- Wirelessly streaming from a DSLR or any other HDMI source (e.g., a Nintendo Switch)

 ## 🧰 Requirements

 * **Raspberry Pi 5** (4GB RAM or better recommended)